pyscf/pyscf/doc/source/gto.rst

 Note if Z-matrix is given in the input, the molecule may be placed in an arbitrary orientation.
-Although still works, specifying :attr:`Mole.symmetry` often issue the above error message.
+Although still works, specifying :attr:`Mole.symmetry` often leads to the above error message.

 .. note::
   :attr:`Mole.symmetry_subgroup` does not have effects